-The Chair of Governors/Proprietor will liaise with the Designated Officer (DO) appointed by the Local Authority and partner agencies in the event of allegations of abuse made against the Head teacher.
-In the event of allegations of abuse being made against the Head teacher and/or where the Head teacher is also the sole proprietor of an independent school, the allegation will be reported directly to the DO.
+The Chair of Governors/Proprietor will liaise with the Designated Officer (DO) appointed by the Local Authority and partner agencies in the event of a concern/allegation made against the Head teacher/Proprietor.
+In the event of a concern/allegation being made against the Head teacher or a situation where there is a conflict of interest in reporting the matter to the Head teacher, the allegation will be reported directly to the DO.